-All our courses are validated by well-respected institutions such as Lancaster University, University of Central Lancashire (UCLan), the University of South Wales and University of Cumbria.
+All our University Centre courses are awarded by well-respected institutions such as Lancaster University, University of Central Lancashire (UCLan), the University of South Wales and University of Cumbria.
 Our validation/approval process is rigorous and we frequently review our courses to ensure that we’re constantly offering courses that meet your needs.

 Blackburn College is an Associate College of Lancaster University.
 85% of higher education provision offered at the College is validated by Lancaster.
 The growing reputation of Lancaster is reflected by The Times and Sunday Times award for University of the Year 2018.
 High rankings year-on-year in each of the UK's major university league tables - The Times/Sunday Times (6th), the Complete University Guide (9th), and the Guardian (9th).
 Lancaster is ranked 135th in the QS World University Rankings 2018, and 150th in THE World University Rankings 2018.